DarthB/rust_embedded/README.md

 ## How to get started

+We start with the sub-projects for testing from simple to complex to finally arrive at the sensor platform project.

+1. LED Counter
+2. LED Blinker
+3. UART Echoing
+4. Sensor Plattform

 Assumptions:

-- Hardware sanity check with the official STM tools is done, e.g. STM Cube Programmer can be used to connect over STLink.
+- Hardware sanity check with the official STM tools done successfully.
+That means the STM Cube Programmer software can be used to connect over STLink.
 - Installation as described in [Rust Embedded Book - Hardware](https://docs.rust-embedded.org/book/start/hardware.html) which is based on the [Cortex Quickstart Template](https://github.com/rust-embedded/cortex-m-quickstart).

 ### LED Counter